 Coconut Malai Peda

-- Grease your hands and take about a golf ball size of dough and roll it into your hands.
+- Feel free to roll the coconut malai peda without the mold.
+For that, take about a golf size dough ball and roll it into your hands.
 Flatten the ball.

 - Your peda is ready; repeat the process with the rest of the mixture.